Progzizo/WarningSystemWeather-Android-App/README.md

 # WarningSystemWeather-Android-App
-Android App using Jsoup library to parser html web site to provide weather warning.
+Android App (using Jsoup library to parser html web site) provide weather warning in KSA only.

 ## Version